 Security – A Major Problem For Cloud Users

-A technology consolidated with machine learning programs, artificial intelligence system, big data handling processes, and analytics is known as behavioral analysis.
+A technology consolidated with machine learning programs, artificial intelligence systems, big data handling processes, and analytics is known as behavioral analysis.
 It is used to address malicious, stealth behavior by detecting subtle differences in everyday normal activities to proactively prevent the occurrence of cyberattackers.
 This type of analysis tries its best in stopping hackers from performing their intended destructive tasks.

 Connect Technology, Processes, and People – This mantra is important to adopt in an organization to achieve a successful cloud security environment in their premises.
-Here, the focus is upon the balance between privacy and big data issues, between the data privacy and data utility.
-This particular scenario becomes critical when its about information security.
+Here, the focus is upon the balance between privacy and big data issues, between data privacy and data utility.
+This particular scenario becomes critical when it’s about information security.
 Businesses take tension that their data is already collected by security products is intrusive and must be controlled at any cost.
 Behavioral analysis of that particular collected data, and unstructured type of data like chat history, is a step too far.

 Its Time to Get Answers to Actual Questions

-First of all, some folks take unusual tension that gathering of personal information doesn’t follow the data protection standards; due to which it is essential to always remember that the data collection for security purpose is a lawful and legitimate activity.
+First of all, some folks take unusual tension that gathering of personal information doesn’t follow the data protection standards; due to which it is essential to always remember that the data collection for security purposes is a lawful and legitimate activity.
 Yes, it’s true!
-Rest, other 50 articles of GDPR are applicable for companies who are processing EU citizens data.
+Rest, other 50 articles of GDPR are applicable for companies who are processing EU citizen’s data.
 Any kind of information collected by protection products must be consistent with the principles of storage limitation, transparency, data minimization, etc.

 The third concern regarding data security and privacy is based on the data security overestimation, which is being gathered.
-Information security is already collected in petabytes, archived in SIEM, logs, and other places that can result in false outcome.
+Information security is already collected in petabytes, archived in SIEM, logs, and other places that can result in false outcomes.
 Usually, information is stored in an unencrypted form and insecure manner without any insufficient amount of proper access controls and privileged access monitoring.
 Log files are often used without any defined set of strict access controls or are kept unlocked.
 Execution of behavioral analytics forces companies to enhance controls over data security.
 Also, this demands the assurance of complete data governance.

-Details regarding security often collected without the complete transparency of its level and aim and is sent off-site for analysis purpose online.
+Details regarding security are often collected without the complete transparency of its level and aim and are sent off-site for analysis purposes online.
 This breaks the data security standard without the organization being known about it.
 Companies that use behavioral analytics also develop a team for data governance, control, and security, to get a fruitful result.
 Critically, the team gets to engage in other sorts of business works to benefit it that they forget to supervise the things.
 It is an important aspect to achieve a complete audit of the activities performed in-office hours, and ensure the real-time monitoring of privileged access via the same technology.

 “Companies need to have a better knowledge about cloud computing security challenges along with the role of behavioral analysis technology.
 Only then, they can organize a complete informed challenge assessment.”